PolCarCat/MultithreadManager/README.md

 Game mechanics:		Pol

-There is a bug when the client creates a game object and loss the packet the game crashes
+There is a bug when the client creates a game object and the packet is lost, the game crashes.